DIY-Smarthome/MerossDeviceHandler/CONTRIBUTING.md

 If there is no similar topic open a new one.
 Guidelines:
 * Summarize what happened
-* Describe the expected behaviour
+* Describe the expected behavior
 * Describe what actually happens
 * Show how the bug can be reproduced
   * Be as specific